Wales Council of the Blind

 These are people who receive health and social care services.
 They may be individuals who live in their own homes, are staying in care or are being cared for in hospital.
 Some groups note an inferred power relationship from this term and prefer to be referred to as People Who Use Services (PWUS).

-Severely sight impaired (SSI) eye condition
+Severely sight impaired (SSI) adult social care

 Term used to describe someone with severe sight loss.
 Formerly know as 'blind', this category is used by Social Services Departments for registration purposes.
 (See Sight impaired (SI)).

-Sight impaired (SI) eye condition
+Sight impaired (SI) adult social care

-Sjogrens syndrome eye condition
+Sjogrens syndrome other condition

 Smart phone technology